A log may refer to any of the following:

 1. Detailed list of an application information, system performance, or user activities.
 A log can be useful for keeping track of computer use, emergency recovery, and application improvement.
 Each software program that is capable of creating a log has different methods of starting or stopping the log creation.

-Note: Computer Hope does not distribute or share its logs with any users or third-party companies.
-Additional privacy information can be found on our legal index.
+Computer Hope does not distribute or share its logs with any users or third-party companies.
+Additional privacy information is available on our legal index page.

-2. Log or logging is also shorthand to describe someone who is signing off.
-In a game a player may log because they've quit the game or lost connection.
+2. Log or logging is also shorthand to describe someone signing off.
+In a game, a player may log because they've quit the game or lost connection.

 3. With a calculator, Log is a button used for a logarithm.